2S-UDF: A Novel Two-stage UDF Learning Method for Robust Non-watertight Model Reconstruction from Multi-view Images: Related Work

-There has been recent interest in surface representation using signed distance fields (SDFs) and occupation fields.
+\textbf{3D Reconstruction from Point Clouds.} There has been recent interest in surface representation using signed distance fields (SDFs) and occupation fields.
 Several methods have been proposed for learning SDFs~\cite{Park2019,Chabra2020,Sitzmann2020,Ma2021,Wang2022}, while occupation fields have been used in methods such as ~\cite{Mescheder2019,Chibane2020a}.
 However, both SDFs and occupation fields can only represent watertight models.
 To represent non-watertight models, some methods are proposed to learn UDF from 3D point clouds~\cite{Chibane2020b,Zhao2021,Zhou2022}.
 Our proposed method also uses UDF for non-watertight models representation, but we learn it directly from multi-view images, which is a challenging problem.